NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 Detroit (2-1) at Minnesota (2-1)

 1 p.m.
-ET (Fox)
+ET (FOX)

 If someone ever decides to turn the history of the Detroit Lions franchise into a book, Stephen King would definitely need to write it because he's the only one alive who could possibly do justice trying to explain all the horrors this franchise has faced.
 The cover of the book could even feature Roary the Lion trying to maul a small child.

-Following the picture of Roary mauling a child, the first chapter of the book could talk about the day the Lions lost a heartbreaking game to the Atlanta Falcons and then headed to their locker room where they found that ALL THEIR POSTGAME FOOD HAD CAUGHT ON FIRE.
+Following the picture of Roary mauling a small child, the first chapter of the book could talk about the day the Lions lost a heartbreaking game to the Atlanta Falcons and then headed to their locker room where they found that ALL THEIR POSTGAME FOOD HAD CAUGHT ON FIRE.

-If that's not a metaphor for the Lions' loss to the Falcons, I don't know what is.
+If that's not a metaphor for the Lions loss to the Falcons, I don't know what is.

 The latest loss in the house of horrors that is the history of the Lions came against the Falcons.
 On the final play of the game, Golden Tate was originally awarded a touchdown.
 However, after review, it was ruled that he got tackled on the 1-yard line, and because every rule in the NFL rule book always seems to go against the Lions, the officiating crew called a 10-second runoff, which ended the game.

-The sad part is that as horrible as all that sounds, I don't even think that's in the top five for worst Lions losses ever.
+The sad part is that as horrible as all that sounds, I don't even think that's in the top five for worst Lions' losses ever.

 Let's take a look.